Vitafusion SleepWell Review

 I’d also be very wary of keeping them anywhere children can get to them.
 They seem to glow attractively in light, look like sweets, and definitely taste like them.

-In the photo below you can see how the gummies glow and look like sweets:
+In the photo below, you can see why the glowing gummies might appeal to kids:

 vitafusion sleepwell gummies